kcp-dev/kcp/docs/content/concepts/terminology.md

 This is accomplished by adding an additional attribute to an object's identifier in etcd and kcp server to associate an object with its logical cluster.
 On the storage level, the regular Kubernetes API server identifies objects using (group, version, resource, optional namespace, name).
-The kcp server enriches this identifier with logical cluster name, so we have (group, version, resource, **logical cluster name**, optional namespace, name).
+The kcp server enriches this identifier with logical cluster's name, so we have (group, version, resource, **logical cluster name**, optional namespace, name).

-A logical cluster provides Kubernetes-cluster-like HTTPS/CRUD endpoints, i.e. endpoints that typical Kubernetes client tooling (e.g. client-go, controller-runtime, and others) can interact with as they would with regular Kubernetes clusters.
+A logical cluster provides Kubernetes-cluster-like HTTPS/CRUD endpoints, i.e. endpoints that the typical Kubernetes client tooling (e.g. client-go, controller-runtime, and others) can interact with as they would with regular Kubernetes clusters.
 Using the appropriate kubeconfig file, a user can run `kubectl get foo -A` to return all objects of type `foo` across all namespaces in that concrete logical cluster.